isomerpages/ago-corp/Resources/news-and-events/_posts/2022-09-07-post-Visit By Commissioner Of The Board Of Audit And Inspection Of Korea (BAI).md

 On 7 September 2022, the Commissioner of the Board of Audit and Inspection of Korea (BAI), Mr Cho Eun-Seok, visited AGO.
 He was accompanied by BAI Director General, Mr Yoo Byoungho and Secretary Mr Lim Kilae.

 The delegation was given a warm welcome by AG.
-This was followed by AGO officials making presentations on the Singapore Government’s COVID-19 response measures and AGO’s audit of COVID-19 related procurement and expenditure at HPB, SLA and MOM.
+This was followed by AGO officials making presentations on the Singapore Government’s COVID-19 response measures and AGO’s audit of COVID-19 related procurement and expenditure at selected public agencies.